achyutdipu/background-generator/README.md

-This is a random background generator that I created for fun.
+This is a random background generator that I created for fun.<br>
-Current status: work in progress.
+Current status: work in progress.<br>
-May get updated eventually.
+May get updated eventually.<br>
-Last time site is updated will be at bottom of site.
+Last time site is updated will be at bottom of site.<br>